Graduate Degree Programs

 Oceanography (PhD, MSc)

-Oceanographers investigate both fundamental and applied problems relating to the physics, mathematics, biology, chemistry, and geology of the sea, often working across traditional academic disciplines.
+Oceanographers investigate fundamental and applied problems relating to the physics, mathematics, biology, chemistry, and geology of the sea, often working across traditional academic disciplines.
+UBC's program in oceanography builds on a proven record of accomplishments of Earth, Ocean and Atmospheric Sciences researchers across biological, chemical and physical oceanography.

 Physics (PhD, MSc)